ExpediaGroup/housekeeping/README.md

         }

-Finally if you are using an encrypted password, when you run your application you must provide the application with your jasypt.encryptor.password
+Finally, if you are using an encrypted password, when you run your application you must provide the application with your jasypt.encryptor.password

 There are a few approaches to doing so: